 - (1) Approved Issuers must demonstrate that their ongoing participation meets acceptable risk parameters.
 Acceptable risk parameters, which are in part dependent on market conditions and may be amended from time to time, include, but are not limited to, the following: - (a) Rates of loan delinquency that do not pose a risk to an Issuer's responsibility to advance P&I payments to security-holders.
-(Please See MBS Guide Chapter 18, Part 3, § C for the specific delinquency thresholds) - (b) A business model that provides for ongoing investment in servicing capability, both in terms of technology and staff expertise, and the addition of newly-created or acquired MSRs to the serviced portfolio. - (c) Diverse portfolio composition, so that an Issuer's risks are spread across a broad range of loan type, geographic or other portfolio characteristics. - (d) Origination and servicing practices that ensure that the performance of an Issuer's securities is in line with that of similarly constituted securities for the Ginnie Mae portfolio as a whole. - (e) Adequate financial position determined by factors including the Issuer's financial history, the Issuer's current financial standing, and corporate family or affiliate matters.
-In instances where an approved Issuer is reliant on support from a corporate parent to maintain its compliance with Ginnie Mae requirements, the corporate parent's financial standing should be such that it could meet the financial requirements of being a Ginnie Mae Issuer. - (2) Below is a list of situations that may present undue additional risk and therefore be considered outside of acceptable risk parameters and in violation of Ginnie Mae's MBS Program, which may, in Ginnie Mae's sole discretion, lead Ginnie Mae to impose additional financial and operational requirements on an Issuer or remove the Issuer from its Program:
+(Please See MBS Guide Chapter 18, Part 3, § C for the specific delinquency thresholds) - (b) A business model that provides for ongoing investment in servicing capability, both in terms of technology and staff expertise, and the addition of newly-created or acquired MSRs to the serviced portfolio. - (c) Diverse portfolio composition, so that an Issuer's risks are spread across a broad range of loan type, geographic or other portfolio characteristics. - (d) Origination and servicing practices that ensure that the performance of an Issuer's securities is in line with that of similarly constituted securities for the Ginnie Mae portfolio as a whole. - (e) Inadequate financial position determined by factors including the Issuer's financial history, the Issuer's current financial standing, and corporate family or affiliate matters. - (2) Below is a list of situations that may present undue additional risk and therefore be considered outside of acceptable risk parameters and in violation of Ginnie Mae's MBS Program, which may, in Ginnie Mae's sole discretion, lead Ginnie Mae to impose additional financial and operational requirements on an Issuer or remove the Issuer from its Program: